 2. Natural Insecticide Spray

 Unfortunately, this method requires you to get closer to the wasps, putting yourself in harm’s way.
 Therefore, it’s not the best technique if you are allergic to wasp stings.
+In this case, you can seek professional help from a wasp control service like StopZBugs.
 Nevertheless, you will need a spray bottle, witch hazel, water, and peppermint essential oil.

 Fill your spray bottle with half distilled water and half witch hazel.
 Add about 30 drops of peppermint essential oil or rosemary to act as a natural repellent.
 Seal the spray bottle tightly and spray the solution on the wasps.
 The essential oil will stick to the wasps, preventing them from flying.
 This will eventually cause them to die.